Taccountant2026/retro-replay/replit.md

 - **Includes**:
   - Thorough professional testing with printed report
   - External professional cleaning
-  - 2x Controllers & all necessary cables
+  - All cables & power supply
   - UK statutory warranty (6 months minimum)
+  - **Does NOT include**: Controllers or memory cards
 - **Cosmetic Grading**: A (Like New), B (Very Good), C (Good)

 ### Upsell Options